-The certificate in marketing is a short, 4 course program, which focuses on the fundamentals of the marketing process.
-In addition to learning about promotion planning, pricing and distribution, students will be get an overview of marketing research and advertising.
+The certificate in marketing is a short, 4-course program, which focuses on the fundamentals of the marketing process.
+In addition to learning about promotion planning, pricing and distribution, students will get an overview of marketing research and advertising.
 Students seeking to continue their studies can transfer credits earned in this program to a degree program in the field.
 This certificate can be earned online.

 Bachelor of Arts in Management With a Concentration in Marketing